 - Ideological schemata - expectations of attitudes to various social, political etc issues.
 The danger of raising issues which may create ideological dissension in the classroom has led to the so-called "PARSNIPS policy" in EFL publishing - the avoidance in textbooks of the topics politics, alcohol, religion, sex, narcotics, isms (eg terroism or feminism), and pork.
 See Thornbury (2010) for a critique of this policy.

 Cultural factors affecting schemata : As the above examples show, your various schema regarding a subject affect your top-down processing of what is said.
 For example, my schema for "weddings" includes church /white dress / rice etc. Therefore if I hear "There were loads of pigeons in the churchyard pecking up the rice", I will assume a wedding has taken place.
-If for eg cultural reasons, or because you lack technical knowledge, your schema for the topic is different from the speaker's/writer's, comprehension problems may arise.
+If for eg cultural reasons, or because you lack technical knowledge, your schema for the topic is different from the speaker's/writer's, then comprehension problems may arise.

 In the classroom, relevant schemata can be activated prior to a reading or listening activity by eg asking learners to predict from the title or a brief description of the context what it will be about, what will happen, what people will do/say etc. This can :